Dylan-vrl/com304-go2/isaac/README.md

 ## Simulator
 We are using [Isaac Lab](https://isaac-sim.github.io/IsaacLab/) (previously known as [Isaac Orbit](https://isaac-orbit.github.io/)) which is a wrapper for [Isaac sim](https://docs.omniverse.nvidia.com/isaacsim/latest/index.html) with RL oriented features.
-The simulator was developed by NVIDIA and provides high scalability, performance and fidelity simulation, allowing us to run parallelized environments exclusively on GPU.
+The simulator was developed by NVIDIA and provides high performance and fidelity simulation with real time ray tracing, allowing us to run parallelized environments exclusively on GPU.

 ### Requirements
 - NVIDIA RTX GPU with CUDA 11.0 or higher and at least 12GB of VRAM